admirerbrown/automated_data_seeding/README.md

 ## Setup & Configuration
 1. Import the workflow JSON into your n8n instance.
-2. Configure credentials for Slack, Confluence, Google Drive, and Visual-alpha services.
+2. Configure credentials for Slack, Confluence, Google Drive, and client's services.
 3. Confirm `/logs/errors` exists and is writable by the automation user.
 4. Deploy Cloudflare Worker snippet and localtunnel process to expose the development webhook securely.
 5. Execute a dry run with sample datasets to validate transformations, notifications, and downstream callbacks.